huggingface/community-events/keras-dreambooth-sprint/README.md

 - Consentful (`consentful`): Partner up with an artist to fine-tune on their style, with their consent!
 Make sure to include a reference to the artist’s express consent (e.g. a tweet) in your model card.
 - Wild Card (`wild-card`): If your submission belongs to any category that is not above, feel free to tag it with wild-card so we can evaluate it out of that category.

 Add the category with their IDs to the model cards for submission and add `keras-dreambooth` to model card metadata in tags section.
+Here's an example [model card](https://huggingface.co/spaces/keras-dreambooth/example-submission/blob/main/README.md).
 All the submissions will be populated [in this leaderboard](https://huggingface.co/spaces/keras-dreambooth/leaderboard) and ranked according to likes on a given Space to determine the winners.

 We will pick three winners among the applications submitted, according to the number of likes given to a Space in a given category.